Luis Robert Player Props: White Sox vs. Athletics

 Luis Robert At The Plate

-- Robert leads Chicago with 82 hits and a team-best slugging percentage of .564.
+- Robert has 83 hits to go with a slugging percentage of .570, both of which are best among Chicago hitters this season.

-- Among the qualifying hitters in MLB play, he ranks 51st in batting average, 79th in on-base percentage, and fourth in slugging.
+- He ranks 54th in batting average, 79th in on base percentage, and fifth in slugging among qualifying hitters in MLB action.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.